 In this code, withFileUpload is a HOC that adds a handleFileUpload method to the wrapped component.
 The wrapped component can then use this method to handle file upload.

-In conclusion, React and Material UI (MUI) provide a powerful combination for implementing file upload functionality.
+React and Material UI (MUI) provide a powerful combination for implementing file upload functionality.
 React's component-based architecture allows for modular and reusable code, while Material UI provides a wide array of pre-built components that adhere to Material Design principles.

 Additionally, by using Axios for handling HTTP requests, we can easily handle file upload and download with a promise-based API.
 This makes our code more readable and easier to reason about.